jesse-c/kopya/README.md

 You can read my introductory blog post[^2].
 The WIP (as of 2025-03-15) version of the Raycast extension is available too[^3].

+## Features

+- Store your clipboard entries over time
+- Limit how many are stored, with a rolling clean-up window
+- Private Mode: Disable clipboard monitoring, and optionally re-enable after a set time, or at and end time
+- Optional: Run at login
+- Optional: Backup hourly

 ## Config

 There must be a config file at `$USER/.config/kopya/config.toml`, with contents like the following: